liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/11-workflow/02-workflow-handlers/01-guestbook-workflow-handlers.markdown

 ![Figure x: Click the workflow notification in the Notifications portlet to review the guestbook submitted to the workflow.](../../../../images/workflow-assign-to-me.png)

-Right now the workflow process for guestbookds is functional, but the UI isn't adapted for it.
-Write the workflow handler for guestbook entries next, then update the UI to account for each entity's workflow status.
+Right now the workflow process for guestbooks is functional, but the UI isn't adapted for it.
+You'll write the workflow handler for guestbook entries next, and then update the UI to account for each entity's workflow status.